 Given the seasonal nature of the Atlantic County Lodging Fee (see Figure 7), it is again easier to visualize the long term trend by examining the twelve month trailing total for the fee.
 Figure 9 shows the twelve month trailing total for the Atlantic County Lodging Fee per 100 rooms.
 On a per room basis, declines have given way to increases.
-The twelve months ending in December 2017 averaged \$684, or 4.4% higher than the twelve months ending in December 2016.
-This per room performance trended downward a bit over the past few months, likely settling in after twelve months had passed since the closure of the Taj Mahal in September 2016.
+The twelve months ending in March 2018 averaged \$688, or 2.8% higher than the twelve months ending in March 2017.
+This per room performance trended downward a bit over the past few months, likely settling in after twelve months had passed since the closure of the Taj Mahal in September 2016, and yet turning positive again towards the tail end.